ERBringHorvath/SeqForge/README.md

     *   Visualization of gene hits and sequence matches (hi-res PNG or PDF)
 *   Motif support in query: <br/>
     When using blastp (amino acid query against protein database), users may specify an amino acid motif (e.g., WXWXIP) using the `--motif` flag.
 This performs a regex-based search across all BLAST hits,             independent from internally-curated or user-defined pident, query coverage, and e-value thresholds, ensuring detection of conserved motifs even in low-identity or heterologous alignments that might otherwise     be filtered out.
 This is particularly useful for detecting signature domains (e.g., catalytic triads, DNA-binding motifs) in diverse sequence families.
 *   BLAST hits and motif matches may be visualized using the `--visualize` flag.
-BLAST hits across genomes are represented by heatmap, where each cell is graded based on percent identity.
-If visualization is run along side a motif search, motif matches will be visualized as a sequence logo representing amino acid frequencies.
+BLAST hits across genomes are represented by heatmap, where the color intensity of each individual cell reflects that query's          percent identity within a specific genome.
+If `--visualize` is combined with `--motif`, motif matches will be illustrated as a sequence logo representing amino acid frequencies.
+The `--visualize` flag must       be run with `--report-strongest-matches`

 SeqForge Module 1 automates the process of running *N* BLAST queries against *N* databases and organizing the results.
 ______________________________________________________________________________________________________________________________________